Jaxydog/Jaxydog/README.md

 ## What do I do?

-I usually work on mods for Minecraft, Discord bots, and random CLI tools, among other various things.<br/>
+I usually work on mods for Minecraft, Discord bots, and random CLI tools, among other miscellaneous things.<br/>
 After meandering through various fields, I've found that I tend to most enjoy both game programming *and* systems programming.<br/>
 If you're interested in what I'm working on, feel free to look through my repositories.